xlladdins/xll/docs/Excel4MacrosT-Z.md

   - > If num\_rows is negative, Microsoft Excel scrolls up by the number
     > of rows indicated by num\_rows.

->
+> &nbsp;

 **Related Functions**

-HLINE   Horizontally scrolls through the active window by columns
+HLINE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window by columns

-HPAGE   Horizontally scrolls through the active window one window at a time
+HPAGE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window one window at a time

-HSCROLL   Horizontally scrolls through a worksheet by percentage or by column number
+HSCROLL&nbsp;&nbsp;&nbsp;Horizontally scrolls through a worksheet by percentage or by column number

-VPAGE   Vertically scrolls through the active window one window at a time
+VPAGE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window one window at a time

-VSCROLL   Vertically scrolls through a worksheet by percentage or by row number
+VSCROLL&nbsp;&nbsp;&nbsp;Vertically scrolls through a worksheet by percentage or by row number

 Return to [top](#T)